germanattanasio/speech-ios-sdk/README.md

 1. Select your project in the Xcode file explorer and open the "Build Phases" tab.
 Expand the "Link Binary With Libraries" section and click the + icon

 2. Add the following frameworks

-- CFNetwork.framework

 	- AudioToolbox.framework
 	- AVFoundation.framework
+	- CFNetwork.framework
+	- CoreAudio.framework
+	- Foundation.framework
+	- libicucore.tbd (or libicucore.dylib on older versions)
 	- Quartzcore.framework

-- CoreAudio.framework

 	- Security.framework

-- Foundation.framework

-- libicucore.dylib

 Include headers